rhlt/tnbc/GPTProposal.md

 ---

 ### **11. Optional Sections**
 Risk mitigation plans: We will focus on basic explainability techniques (e.g., feature importance, model coefficients) if time permits.
 If the timeline becomes constrained, we may prioritize model optimization over additional explainability measures.
-In case of significant delays due to data processing or model performance issues, we will prioritize model simplification or use pre-trained models to demonstrate proof of concept.F
+In case of significant delays due to data processing or model performance issues, we will prioritize model simplification or use pre-trained models to demonstrate proof of concept.

 ---